A brief introduction to our plum, damson, bullace and cherry varieties

 Stones from Prunus avium (sweet cherry) and P. cerasus (sour cherry) were found in Nympsfield Long Barrow.

-Heritage collection of plums, cherries and damsons are being planted in GOT’s Longney orchards to ensure these old varieties saved for future generations.
+Heritage collections of plums, cherries and damsons are being planted in GOT’s Longney orchards to ensure these old varieties saved for future generations.

-Heg Peg Dump was a popular dish in Gloucestershire, made with suet and plums/damsons and served on St. Margaret’s Day (20 July).
+Heg Peg Dump was a popular dish in Gloucestershire, made with suet and plums/damsons and served on St Margaret’s Day (20th July).

 Publications about Gloucestershire Plums

-Charles Martell’s book Native Plums of Gloucestershire is due to be published by GOT soon.
-It will complement our other books (also by Charles) on Gloucestershires Apples and Pears.
-Details of these are available on the bookshop page of our main website.
+Charles Martell’s book Native Plums of Gloucestershire was published in spring 2018.
+It describes the stone fruit of Gloucestershire, discusses what is meant by the names plum, bullace, pruin and damson and when and how they arrived in our countryside and considers the Shadow Orchard and the emergence of fruit into the managed orchard.
+It complements our other books (also by Charles) on Gloucestershire’s Apples and Pears.
+Details of all these are available on the bookshop page of our main website.

 Barley Plum, Blaisdon Red, Bristol, Damson Plum, Dymock Red, Frampton Magnum, Gloucestershire Violet, Groves Late Victoria, Jacob, Johnnie Moor, Jimmy Moore, Michaelmas Damson, Old Pruin, Rodley Blackjack, Rowles Pruin, Shit Smock, Smith’s Pruin, Sweet Damson, Velvets, Victor Christian, Winterbourne Magnum, Yellow Egg,